netguru/mobile-security-checklist/Handbooks/01-Shared/SD.3-Secure-application-logging.md

 ## Risk
 Sensitive data can be unintentionally exposed through the console logs.
 Logging information into the console is a common way to debug applications, but should only be done in debug mode, not leaving any trace of information in production application.

 Logs can contain different information like descriptions of interaction flows, details of API requests or current user data.
-This could allow access to sensitive data or allow easier reverse engineering process.
+This could allow access to sensitive data or allow an easier reverse engineering process.

+This risk also applies to events logged via analytics service platforms.

 ## When you need it
 You are creating logs in your application that can contain sensitive information.